Chapter 17.23

 In addition to meeting the requirements of CMC 17.21.087, a compensatory mitigation plan for wetland and wetland buffer impacts shall meet the following requirements:

 B. The plan shall contain sufficient information to demonstrate that the proposed activities are logistically feasible, constructible, ecologically sustainable, and likely to succeed.
-Specific information to be provided in the plan shall include:
+Specific information to be provided in the plan shall include, but not be limited to:

 1. The rationale for site selection;